You can add videos to:

 Autoplay in an Index gallery

 Only certain Index Pages support autoplay Gallery Page videos.
-This list groups templates by family.
+Templates are grouped by family.

 Use animated .gifs